What is Virgin Hyperloop One?

 When will hyperloop systems be ready for cargo and passengers?

-Our goal is to have operational systems by 2021.
+Our goal is to have operational systems in the mid 2020s.
 Our ability to meet that goal will depend on how fast the regulatory and statutory process moves.
 So far, we’re seeing a very positive response from governments to our technology

 Where will the first hyperloop get built?